rtruswell/PLAEME_current/README.md

   (ID DIGBY86DOOMSDAY.1))
 ```

 We have not implemented certain recent additions to the PPCHE format.
-Specifically, we make no distinction between `CP-QUE-MAT` and `CP-QUE-SUB`, and we differentiate noun phrases on the basis of grammatical function (`NP-SBJ`, `NP-OB1`, `NP-OB2`), as opposed to the most recent version of PPCME2, which frequently differentiates on the basis of case (`NP-NOM`, `NP-ACC`, `NP-DTV`).

-We also have not yet added `ID` tags to each sentence, as is mandated by the PPCHE format.
-We will add these imminently.
+In particular, we make no distinction between `CP-QUE-MAT` and `CP-QUE-SUB`.

 The format of LAEME preserves a level of textual detail not seen in PPCHE, largely as a consequence of the fact that LAEME is built from diplomatic transcriptions of manuscripts, while PPCHE is built from published editions.
 We have preserved as much of this additional information as possible in PLAEME, which has necessitated several additions to the established PPCHE format.